arulhasbi/mini-reddit/README.md

 In the production phase:

-I learned to use the platform's key management system.
-In this case, netlify.
+I learned to use the [netlify's key management](https://docs.netlify.com/configure-builds/environment-variables/) system.

 ### Project Screen Shots